NotePlan/plugins/jgclark.Reviews/README.md

 * [ ] arrange for 007's parking tickets to be paid
 ...
 ```
-The starting percentage number doesn't have to be given; if it's not it is calculated from the % of open and completed tasks found in the note.
-The date and the comment are needed.
+The starting percentage number doesn't have to be given; if it's not it is calculated from the % of open and completed tasks found in the note (that aren't due in the future).
+The comment are needed, and the date is inserted automatically.

+## Capturing Next Action
+Part of the Gettings Things Done methodology is to be clear what your 'next action' is.
+If you want to put a standard tag on such tasks/checklists -- e.g. `#next`, and put that in the settings, then in the project lists this next action will be shown after the progress summary.

 ## Creating a new Project/Area note
 A good way to quickly create a new Project or Area note is to use the `/np:new` (new note from template) or `/np:qtn` (Quick template note) command from the Templating plugin.
 Here is what I use as my New Project Template: